IB Design Technology IA: A Guide to the Design Cycle

 - Reflect on Your Learning: Reflect on what you've learned throughout the IA process and how you've grown as a designer.

-Technology and Modern Assessment: Leveraging AI in the IB
+Technology and Modern Assessment: Using AI in the IB

-Technology is transforming education, and assessment is no exception.
-AI-powered tools are revolutionizing the way students learn and teachers assess their work.
+Technology is changing education, and assessment is no exception.
+AI tools are changing the way students learn and teachers assess their work.
 In the context of the IB Design Technology IA, technology can play a significant role in various stages of the Design Cycle.
 CAD software, simulation tools, and data analysis platforms can enhance your design process and improve the quality of your work.

 Furthermore, AI grading assistants like Marksy are emerging as valuable resources for both students and teachers.
-Marksy provides instant, accurate, and detailed feedback on student work based on official IB rubrics.
+Marksy provides instant, detailed, and rubric-aligned feedback on student work based on subject-specific assessment criteria.
 This helps students understand exactly how to improve their work and allows teachers to save time while maintaining assessment quality.

-Marksy uses official IB criteria to ensure accuracy and fairness, providing rubric-aligned scoring, detailed criterion-by-criterion feedback, and suggestions for improvement.
-Imagine receiving instant feedback on your IA draft, highlighting areas where you excel and areas where you need to improve, all aligned with the official IB rubric.
+Marksy uses subject-specific assessment criteria to support rubric alignment and consistency, providing rubric-aligned scoring, detailed criterion-by-criterion feedback, and suggestions for improvement.
+Imagine receiving instant feedback on your IA draft, highlighting areas where you excel and areas where you need to improve, all aligned with subject-specific assessment criteria.
 This level of personalized feedback can significantly enhance your learning and improve your IA score.
 For teachers, Marksy streamlines the grading process, allowing them to provide consistent and detailed feedback to all students in a fraction of the time.
 This frees up valuable time for lesson planning, student support, and other important tasks.

 Conclusion with Clear Next Steps